wso2-extensions/esb-connector-printavo/printavo-integrated-scenarios/README.txt

       - Purpose : (a)   (i)   Retrieve expenses from Printavo and create them in Freshbooks.
                         (ii)  Delete the expenses in Printavo upon successful creation of them in Freshbooks.

-      - Files :   (a)   Proxy -  <PRINTAVO_CONNECTOR_HOME>\printavo-integrated-scenarios\src\scenarios\Invoice Handling\Case 002\proxy\printavo_recordExpenses.xml
+      - Files :   (a)   Proxy -  <PRINTAVO_CONNECTOR_HOME>\printavo-integrated-scenarios\src\scenarios\Invoice Handling\Case 002\proxy\pr                                  intavo_recordExpenses.xml

       - Request Parameters:   (a) freshbooks.staffId - ID of the staff in Freshbooks to whom the expense would be associated.
 Provide a                                                         valid staff ID.

                               All other parameters are connector specific and self-explanatory.